 For many of us creative pursuits are a luxury, something to be done on the weekend or at the end of the day when all the ‘important’ things are finished.
-Unfortunately that means we seldom get around to artistic pursuits because we are too tired and burnt out by the time we get some headspace.
+Unfortunately that means we seldom get around to accessing our inner artist because we are too tired and burnt out by the time we get some headspace.

 The true beauty of it is that we can help ourselves by building habits into our day to coax the artist within to give us a fresh passion and perspective.
-Now that the pace of life has slowed for many of us because of the global pandemic, there has never been a better time to release our inner artists.
+Now that the pace of life has slowed for many of us because of the global pandemic, there has never been a better time to release your inner artist.